 Indices of real estate prices are indices standardised for quality based on hedonic regression analysis.
 Indices standardised for quality describe pure price change, that is, the effect on prices of qualitative differences of single-family houses/single-family house plots sold at different is removed.
-Before index calculation, the data have been limited so that single-family house plots of size 450(town plan)/1,000 (other than town plan) to 20,000 m2 and single-family houses with a floor area of 40 to 440 m2 are included.
+Before index calculation, the data have been limited so that single-family house plots of size 450(town plan)/1,000 (other than town plan) to 20,000 m and single-family houses with a floor area of 40 to 440 m are included.
 In addition, clearly deviating price observations are removed from the calculation based on annual updated price limits.
 Indices are calculated according to the classification of area and population as the fixed-weight Log-Laspeyres index.
 Weights of the 2015=100 series are based on the data of the register of buildings and dwellings for 2015.

 The statistical model, review procedures, weight structure and classifications used in the calculation of old single-family houses and single-family house plots were renewed in 2017.
 In addition, the new base year 2015=100 was taken into use.
+The price limits used in the statistics are updated in connection with the change of the statistics base year and they were last updated in 2015.